Featured · Grow Setup

 The better your climate control is during flowering, the better your results will be.
 Dense buds and healthy plants depend on stable conditions.

-Suppose you’re using extremely high-powered lights in a small space with little to no ventilation.
-In that case, you’ll almost certainly need to exhaust hot air out of the room to avoid heat buildup and plant stress. — but do plan to budget for temperature and humidity gear.
-Suppose you’re using extremely high-powered lights in a small space with little to no ventilation.
-In that case, you’ll almost certainly need to exhaust hot air out of the room to avoid heat buildup and plant stress.
+If you're using extremely high-powered lights in a small space with little to no ventilation, you'll almost certainly need to exhaust hot air out of the room to avoid heat buildup and plant stress.

 Temperature and humidity control are critical to growing healthy cannabis plants.
-These two factors influence everything from nutrient uptake to pest resistance and bud development.
+These two factors influence nutrient uptake, pest resistance, and bud development.

 Depending on your location and grow room conditions, you might need extra help managing heat or moisture.
-A sound exhaust system can help regulate temperature, especially when running high-powered lights.
-You may also need to add a humidifier during early veg or a dehumidifier during late flower — it all depends on your space.
+A solid exhaust system can help regulate temperature, especially when running high-powered lights.
+You may also need to add a humidifier during early veg or a dehumidifier during late flower, depending on your space.

 Larger rooms tend to be more stable and less prone to significant fluctuations.
-At the same time, small tents or closets can swing quickly between temperature and humidity fluctuations.
+Small tents or closets can swing quickly between temperature and humidity extremes.

-You will need equipment to control these conditions — but the exact gear depends on your room.
+You will need equipment to control these conditions, though the exact gear depends on your room.
 Begin with reliable thermometers and hygrometers to monitor conditions, and be prepared to adjust as necessary.

 We will be releasing more information on this topic soon.

-Coco coir is a fantastic grow medium, and not just for beginners but for experienced growers as well.
+Coco coir is a great grow medium for beginners and experienced growers alike.
 It offers:

 Start with pre-buffered coco or mix with perlite (70/30) for better aeration.